Cancer Research UK logo.

 • doctors can't usually remove all the secondary cancers

-But doctors may offer it in particular circumstances.
+But doctors may offer it in a very small number of circumstances.

-If tests show that you might have cancer in the head and neck area, you usually have surgery to remove the affected lymph nodes and other nodes nearby.
+Tests may show that the cancer has spread to the lymph nodes in the head and neck area or groin.
+In this case, you usually have surgery to remove the lymph nodes in this area.
 This type of surgery is called lymph node dissection.
-This can cure some people with CUP.
+This can cure some people with CUP if this is the only place where the cancer is.

 You often have radiotherapy to the area after this operation.
 This is to try to kill off any cancer cells that may have been left behind.
 Occasionally, you might also have radiotherapy to the area where your doctor thinks the primary cancer is most likely to be.